-For more information on what to do if the court dismisses your bankruptcy, see our topic area on When Your Bankruptcy Case Is Dismissed.
+For more information about what to do if the court dismisses your bankruptcy, see When Your Bankruptcy Case Is Dismissed.

 When you file for bankruptcy relief, you must satisfy certain requirements to complete your case and obtain a discharge.
 If you don’t complete all the necessary steps, the court can dismiss your case with or without prejudice.

 While it can be frustrating to have your bankruptcy case dismissed, a dismissal without prejudice is much better than one with prejudice.
-This is because if the court dismisses your bankruptcy without prejudice, it means that you can immediately file another bankruptcy case (as long as you are otherwise eligible).
+If the court dismisses your bankruptcy without prejudice, it means that you can immediately file another bankruptcy case (as long as you are otherwise eligible).
 Luckily, unless you abuse the bankruptcy process or willfully disobey court orders, most bankruptcy dismissals are without prejudice.

-In most cases, if you simply make a procedural mistake (and not try to abuse the bankruptcy system), the court will dismiss your bankruptcy without prejudice.
+In most cases, if you make a procedural mistake (and aren’t trying to abuse the bankruptcy system), the court will dismiss your bankruptcy without prejudice.
 Except in rare circumstances, the court will typically dismiss your case without prejudice if you:

 To learn more about why the court might dismiss your bankruptcy, see Reasons the Trustee or Court Might Dismiss Your Bankruptcy Case.

-When you file for bankruptcy, an automatic stay goes into effect and prohibits most creditors from initiating or continuing collection activities against you.
-To discourage debtors from filing for bankruptcy simply to delay or hinder their creditors, bankruptcy laws impose certain limits on the automatic stay if you file multiple bankruptcy cases.
+When you file for bankruptcy, an automatic stay goes into effect that prohibits most creditors from starting or continuing collection activities.
+Bankruptcy laws impose certain limits on the automatic stay if you file multiple bankruptcy cases.
+The rules discourage debtors from filing for bankruptcy simply to delay or hinder their creditors.

-If the court dismisses your bankruptcy and you file another case within one year, the automatic stay in your new bankruptcy will expire 30 days after your filing date.
-If you had two or more pending bankruptcies that were dismissed within the past year, there will be no automatic stay if you refile.
+If the court dismisses your bankruptcy case and you file another case within one year, the automatic stay in your new bankruptcy will expire 30 days after your filing date.
+If you had two or more pending bankruptcies that the court dismissed within the past year, you wouldn’t get any automatic stay benefit if you refile.

-For more information on how the automatic stay works and how to file a motion to extend or impose the stay, see our topic area on Bankruptcy’s Automatic Stay.
+For more information on how the automatic stay works and how to file a motion to extend or impose the stay, see Bankruptcy’s Automatic Stay.